 When writing our Roadfood guide book, which divides the nation into regions, Nebraska is a problem.
 Is it the Midwest or the West?
 Culinarily, it’s some of each, but Omaha, its biggest city, goes way beyond such labels.
-Yes you can find a big, expensive hunk of aged beef (at Johnny’s Cafe, the cattlemen’s choice since 1922); but on a recent trip, we found a panoply of hidden gems that defy Omaha stereotypes.
+Yes you can find a big, expensive hunk of aged beef (at Johnny’s Cafe, the cattlemen’s choice since 1922); but on a recent trip, we enjoyed a panoply of hidden gems that defy Omaha stereotypes.
 These include breakfast made and served with cutting-edge style; a vegan coffee house; neighborhood ethnic bakeries, and a sandwich specialty unique to the city, known as the Frenchee.
 Here are a dozen Roadfood favorites:

 A big, efficient bakery and three-meal-a-day restaurant, Wheatfields has a broad menu with something for everyone.
 We like the savory meat loaf sundae.